 Keyword research is the process of uncovering keywords you can target to create relevant and high-converting content for your customers, ideally for the highest value and lowest effort.
+Without keyword research, you risk wasting time creating irrelevant or low-performing content that drags down the entire health of your blog.

 So, are you eager to start creating content but unsure where to begin?

-In this how-to guide for 2024, we’ll go over exactly how to do keyword research for SEO, how to prioritize topics, and tools you can use to help along the way.
+In this how-to guide for 2025, we’ll go over exactly how to do keyword research for SEO, how to prioritize topics, and tools you can use to help along the way.

 - Get To Know Your Audience